 Basic Weighted Average Shares Outstanding

 About Bank of South Carolina Corporation

 The Bank of South Carolina Corporation is the holding company of The Bank of South Carolina ("The Bank").
 The Bank is a South Carolina state-chartered bank with offices in Charleston, North Charleston, Summerville, Mt.
 Pleasant, and the West Ashley community and has been in continuous operation since 1987.
-A sixth office at 1730 Maybank Highway on James Island is anticipated to open in the second quarter of 2023.
 Our website is www.banksc.com.
 Bank of South Carolina Corporation currently trades its common stock on the NASDAQ stock market under the symbol "BKSC".

 SOURCE Bank of South Carolina Corporation